amartinm7/playground/docs/tooling/tooling.md

 ## install the k8s tools
 sudo apt install kubeadm kubelet kubectl kubernetes-cni -y

+# the previous steps are the same for the master and worker nodes

 ## this step only on master node: create the cluster into the master node laptop
 sudo kubeadm init

-## after that run the kubeadm join command which is prompt into the console on the worker machines, to join the workers with the master
+## after that run the `kubeadm join` command which is `prompt` from the master node to the console on the worker machines, to join the workers with the master.
+It's an automatic process.

+## over master node machine
 # error when run
 kubectl get nodes